 The accrued vacation and sick leave benefits have been recorded on the government-wide financial statements.
 The liability for vacation and sick leave is accrued in the funds from which the liability will be paid.

 NOTE 12 - LONG-TERM OBLIGATIONS

-A. The long-term obligations at December 31, 2017 have been restated as described in Note 3.
-During 2018, the following changes occurred in the City's governmental long-term obligations.
+A. During 2019, the following changes occurred in the City's governmental long-term obligations.